 Whenever any patient arrives, they first get to Reception, then to Doctor, then to Medicine Room, and then to Cashier (and so on).
 The patient is being sent through a chain of departments, where each department sends the patient further down the chain once their function is completed.

 The pattern is applicable when there are multiple candidates to process the same request.
-When you don’t want the client to choose the receiver as multiple objects can handle the request.
-Also, you want to decouple the client from receivers.
-The client only needs to know the first element in the chain.
+It is also useful when you don’t want the client to choose the receiver as there are multiple objects can handle the request.
+Another useful case is when you want to decouple the client from receivers—the client will only need to know the first element in the chain.

 As in the example of the hospital, a patient first goes to the reception.
 Then, based upon a patient’s current status, reception sends up to the next handler in the chain.